 |Social network feature where users can share their trades.|

 To learn how our star ratings are calculated, read the methodology at the bottom of the page.

 What investments does Public offer?

-Public’s beginner-friendly platform is suitable for new investors, but its securities lineup is limited to stocks and ETFs.
-While it’s possible to build a diversified portfolio of stocks and ETFs, the lack of access to other securities, like bonds, mutual funds, options, forex and crypto, may be limiting for investors looking to branch out across multiple asset tiers.
+Public’s beginner-friendly platform is suitable for new investors, but its securities lineup is limited to stock, ETFs and crypto.
+Its lack of access to other securities, like bonds, mutual funds, options and forex, may be limiting for investors looking to branch out across multiple asset tiers.

 As of October 2021, Public users can access the following 10 cryptocurrencies through the Public app:

 - Bitcoin (BTC)

 - Ether (ETH)